Franz Mehring: Death and legacy

 Already in ill health, Mehring was deeply affected by the death of his comrades Rosa Luxemburg and Karl Liebknecht in January 1919.
 He died just under two weeks later on 28 January 1919 in Berlin at the age of 73.
+His grave now forms part of the Memorial to the Socialists (Gedenkstätte der Sozialisten) in the Friedrichsfelde Central Cemetery, Berlin.

 Mehring's papers reside as fond 201 at the Russian Center for Preservation and Research of Modern Historical Documents (RCChIDNI) in Moscow.
 This material is also available for use by scholars on three reels of microfilm, with permission required by the center before extensive extracts may be published.
 Mehringdamm, Mehringplatz, and the NVA Air Force Officer's Academy that was located in Kamenz were all named after him.

+The International Committee of the Fourth International, a Trotskyist organization which holds the Spartacists in high esteem and claims an ideological connection to them, honors Mehring by calling their publishing branch Mehring Books.